kaaveland/eugene/examples/add_authors.md

 ID: `holding_access_exclusive`

+A transaction that holds an `AccessExclusiveLock` started a new statement.
+This blocks all access to the table for the duration of this statement.
+A safer way is: Run this statement in a new transaction.

 The statement is running while holding an `AccessExclusiveLock` on the Table `public.books`, blocking all other transactions from accessing it.
-Once holding `AccessExclusiveLock` we should immediately commit the transaction.
-Any extra steps necessary are better done in a separate transaction.

 ## Statement number 4 for 10 ms